 truly striking and creepy scenes and the fact that this is uncompromised Lynch from start to end, this is one of Lynch's worst.

-communicates with himself using an intercom and video tapes ("I prefer to remember things in my own way, not the way they actually
+The key to this movie is a statement made by its protagonist early on: "I prefer to remember things in my own way, not the way they actually happened".

 A combination of Lost Highway and Twin Peaks, based in LA.
 This movie actually started as a pilot for a new TV series in the vein

 of Twin Peaks but 40 minutes of closure and resolution were added instead and it was released as a movie.
 Unfortunately, this swerve

 in direction shows itself very obviously after the first hour and a half and the two parts don't complement each other too well.
 The

 first part tells the story of a woman with amnesia involved in something sinister that makes no sense, with a slew of strange